-The GFB D-Force boost controller is designed to accurately control boost pressure on all turbo diesel engines that use a traditional wastegate.
+The GFB G-Force II boost controller is designed to bring on boost as fast and accurately as possible on a turbocharged vehicle.
 It incorporates an advanced and unique boost control strategy that allows the user fine control over the peak boost, rise rate, and closed-loop correction.